Syncfusion AI Assistant

 dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design

-Run the following commands in the project folder (where the .csproj file is located).
+From the project folder (where the .csproj file is located), install the required Blazor packages.

 4. Create the database context for Identity users

 Create the ApplicationDbContext class that connects ASP.NET Core Identity to your database.
-This class tells Entity Framework Core how to store and manage Identity data such as users, passwords, and roles.
+This class defines how Entity Framework Core stores and manages Identity data such as users, passwords, and roles.

 Create a folder named Data in the project root (same level as Program.cs).
 Inside that folder, create a file named ApplicationDbContext.cs and add the following code.